 Wolfgang Devine, nee Maas, was born in 1954 into a German family with 300 years of musical history.
 He migrated to Australia in 2002.
 In the 1990s he started composing sacred music.
 Art-compositions followed since 2004 in Melbourne.
 He lives in Sydney and works as a nurse in Palliative Care.

-For Don't let me sleep an art song for Jenny Greene, composed July 2011 In Palliative Care many patients get drugged for fear of pain.
+For Don't let me sleep an art song for Jenny Ribeiro, composed July 2011 In Palliative Care many patients get drugged for fear of pain.
 The song expresses the desire to stay awake for departing consciously and consoling each other with the hope of some different connection.
 Its mood is drawn between the 'breaking shell' and the 'lifting soul'.

 David Drexler has written dozens of miniature works, including "Y2K Bugs," a set of ten-second pieces for l'ensemble Decadanse's concert "2000 miniatures pour l'an 2000," and a series of pieces of 100 notes or less called "Tiny Cheesehead Music" for the New York Miniaturist Ensemble and other groups.